-The Battle of Hastings changed the course of English history and led to Norman rule which brought the Feudal system way of life with it.
+The Battle of Hastings in 1066 changed the course of English history and led to Norman rule which brought the Norman Feudal system and its way of life with it.

 In England Edward the confessor had recently died, he had no children which meant there was no heir to the English throne and there were several people making their claim to the throne at that time, but it was decided that King Harold would succeed Edward and he was crowned King of England shortly after King Edward’s death.

-However this may not have been such a great thing for the newly crowned King Harold as he was soon to find himself in the middle of several conflicts which culminated in the Battle of Hastings.
+However, this may not have been such a great thing for the newly crowned King Harold as he was soon to find himself in the middle of several conflicts which culminated in the Battle of Hastings.

 The Feudal system that was in place in France during this time led to a lot of conflict between greedy Barons eager to take advantage of this situation and it is a wonder that William even survived, several people close to him died and were murdered such as his teacher.

-It is estimated by modern historians that King Harold had an army of around 8-10,000 men who were mainly infantry against William the Conquerors forces of where as William the conquerors larger invading force was half cavalry and half archers, which would seem to be a better combination of forces.
+It is estimated by modern historians that King Harold had an army of around 8-10,000 men who were mainly infantry against William the Conqueror’s much larger invading forces that were half cavalry and half archers, which would have been a better combination of forces.

 Historians believe that around 2000 of William the Conqueror’s army died in the battle of Hastings and around 4000 of Harold’s English soldiers perished

-It wasn’t to be a good Christmas for England as William the conqueror was crowned King on Christmas Day in 1066. this led to the French Normans ruling period over England
+It wasn’t to be a good Christmas for England as William the conqueror was crowned King on Christmas Day in 1066. this led to the French Normans ruling over England

 The Norman Conquest changed England in many ways, it led to the cutting of ties with Denmark and Norway and the opening of new links with Normandy and the rest of Europe.

-William made lots of changes to the landscape and the Normans built castles to protect themselves from the Anglo-Saxons, William also re-organised the Church in which he placed Norman abbots and bishops who were loyal to him.
+William made lots of changes to the landscape and the Normans built castles to protect themselves from the Anglo-Saxons, William also re-organized the Church in which he placed Norman abbots and bishops who were loyal to him.

-William was keen to stay in power and he did this by confiscating English land which after declaring it as his own property he would distribute the people he trusted from his Norman followers.
+William was keen to stay in power and he did this by confiscating English land which after declaring it as his own property he would distribute to the people he trusted from his Norman followers.

-This new document was very detailed and was called The Domesday Book (It an be seen today in London and gives an invaluable insight into the life and times of medieval England).
+This new document was very detailed and was called The Domesday Book *It can be seen today in London and gives an invaluable insight into the life and times of medieval England

-The Bayeux tapestry in France gives a fascinating account of the Battle of Hastings, it is in effect a medieval animated recording of the events that happened at the battle of Hastings.
+The Bayeux Tapestry in France gives a fascinating account of the Battle of Hastings, it is in effect a medieval animated recording of the events that happened at the battle of Hastings.

 King Harold of England lost the Battle of Hastings which allowed William the Conqueror to take over England, the Norman invasion caused huge changes to the history of the country and led to a new Feudal system in which English medieval people had to live.

-The people were now ruled by French Normans and this led to changes at every level of society as William the Conqueror changed most of the systems and people at top levels of society.
+The people were now ruled by French Normans and this led to changes at every level of society as William the Conqueror changed most of the systems and people at the top levels of society.

-Some of the changes would have been improvements such as the great Cathedrals and churches that were built during this period, however there was a complete attack on the Anglo-Saxons and their culture which was systematically destroyed by the all conquering Normans.
+Some of the changes would have been improvements such as the great Cathedrals and churches that were built during this period, however, there was a complete attack on the Anglo-Saxons and their culture which was systematically destroyed by the all-conquering Normans.